Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Fair Packaging and Labeling Act

 The FPLA provides the authority for the detailed regulations that we have to comply with.
-For food, drugs and cosmetics, the regulations were written by, and are enforced by, the Food and Drug Administration.
+For food, drugs, and cosmetics, the regulations were written by, and are enforced by, the Food and Drug Administration.
 For other products, including soap that is exempt from the definition of a cosmetic, the regulations were written by, and are enforced by, the Federal Trade Commission.

-The FPLA does not contain any provisions covering using the name of an ingredient in the name or identity of a product, but it was apparently of sufficient concern that both the FDA and the FTC included provisions covering it (although they are different).
+The FPLA does not contain any provisions covering using the name of an ingredient in the name or identity of a product, but it was apparently of sufficient concern that both the FDA and the FTC included provisions covering it (although these are different).

-Name vs Identity
+Name vs. Identity

 There are two parts to the label which can be confused:

-Name
+The Name

 The name is not required on the product label.

-Identity
+The Identity

 Using an Ingredient Name